Anas-Allaham/LUDO/README.md

 - **Dice Roll Visualization:** Displays dice roll results in a `JTextArea`.
 - **Interactive Buttons:** Includes a "Roll Dice" button for player interaction.
-- **Real-Time Updates:** Dynamically updates game status in the GUI.
+- **Real-Time Updates:** Dynamically updates level status in the GUI.

 ### Key Methods

 - **Game Logic:**
-    - `update(int idx, int val)`: Updates the position of a player's stone based on a dice roll.
+    - `update(int idx, int val)`: Updates the position of a player's pawn based on a dice roll.
-    - `IsGameOver()`: Checks if the game is over.
+    - `IsGameOver()`: Checks if the level is over.
     - `rec(int depth)`: Implements recursive logic for AI decision-making using heuristics.

 - **GUI Integration:**